wevans311082/cyberask_documentation/policies/information-security/risk-management-policy.md

 2. Controls for risk management must align with industry best practices and regulatory obligations.
 3. Activities related to risk management shall be reviewed and updated regularly to address emerging risks.
 4. Records demonstrating compliance with this policy shall be maintained.
+5. A master risk register, risk treatment plan, and supporting risk assessments shall be maintained in the "Risk Assessments" repository folder with version control and access limited to authorised personnel.
+6. Risk treatment progress shall be monitored monthly and reported through the security metrics pack alongside evidence of control effectiveness.

 1. All aspects of Risk Management Policy must align with ISO/IEC 27001:2022 controls and the NCSC Cyber Assessment Framework.
 2. Procedures shall be documented, communicated, and reviewed at least annually by the Director.